The Ice House (1969 film)

-The Ice House (also known as Love in Cold Blood and The Passion Pit) is a 1969 American horror-thriller film directed by Stuart E. McGowan.
-The feature starred the twin brothers David and Robert Story, with Jim Davis, Scott Brady, Nancy Dow, Karen Lee, and model/actress Sabrina in one of her last film roles.
-After actress Jennifer Aniston rose to fame, the film gained notoriety because her mother, former actress Nancy Dow, had a role in it.
+The Ice House (also known as Cold Blood, Crimen on the Rocks (Spain), Love in Cold Blood and The Passion Pit) is a 1969 American horror-thriller film directed by Stuart E. McGowan and starring the twin brothers David and Robert Story, Jim Davis, Scott Brady, Nancy Dow, Karen Lee, and Sabrina in her penultimate film role.

 Plot

-Ric Martin (Robert Story), a disgraced cop, long since fired from police work, makes a sexual approach to Ice House dancer Venus De Marco (Sabrina) and is struck with a beer bottle for his efforts.
+Ric Martin, a disgraced cop, long since fired from police work, makes a sexual approach to Ice House dancer Venus De Marco and is struck with a beer bottle for his efforts.
 Angered, he stalks the dancer, and when she again raises a bottle in a defensive manner, he strangles her.
 He is thwarted in his efforts to hide the body at a local lovers' lane, and ends up hiding it at The Ice House, where he works in the menial position of attendant.
 Other women become his victims and their bodies are stored there as well.
-His identical twin brother Fred Martin (David Story), himself a cop and investigating the disappearances, cannot understand why his brother is acting oddly.
+His identical twin brother Fred Martin, himself a cop and investigating the disappearances, cannot understand why his brother is acting oddly.
 In an effort to slow down the hunt for the serial killer, Ric kills Fred and takes his place investigating the case.